|Date Opened||3/28/2021 9:30:00 PM|

 Effectively utilize management information systems in the performance of duties

-Anticipate condition, plan ahead, establish priorities, and meet schedules
+Anticipate conditions, plan ahead, establish priorities, and meet schedules

 Evaluate work methods and performance